dairycultist/syrup-and-sugar/README.md

 ### Roadmap

+insanely hard RLCraft-inspired mod with an end goal and stuff BUT it maintains the Minecraft aesthetic

+accessories, copper and caverns, other magic stuff

+change the food system so it heals over time instead of all at once and change progression like making it harder to mine wood and stuff

+add shields which u put in an accessory slot

 pink healing crystal... pendant... accessory that gives you passive regen (stacks)

 retexture chests to be darker and have an iron border (very cool looking for dungeons)